zachyboiii/TruthieGo/README.md

 ## 🚧 Status

-Currently in development using **Godot**, designed for mobile platforms.
+Fully developed using **Godot**, designed for mobile platforms.
+Possible future plans include collaborating with government bodies such as SPF or IMDA to improve on our database of real world scenarios for the games and also to scale our backend with AWS EC2.

 ## 📷 Poster